120. Investigational Device Research and Exempted Device Investigations

 Per FDA regulations at 21 CFR 812, research to assess the safety or effectiveness of an investigational or unapproved medical device or a new indication for an FDA-approved device must

-- is an exempted investigation (per (§812.2, item (c)) (see below for more information about exempted device investigations).
+- be an exempted investigation (per ( 812.2, item (c)) (see below for more information about exempted device investigations).

 An IDE permits a device that otherwise would be required to comply with a performance standard or to have premarket approval to be shipped lawfully for the purpose of conducting investigations of that device.
 (See HRPP policy 100 for an overview of and hyperlinks to FDA regulations, information sheets, and guidance, including those specific to device research.)

 NOTE: This policy addresses only those FDA regulations that are relevant to investigators and IRB review of research conducted under an IDE, Abbreviated IDE, or exemption from IDE requirements.
 It is not a comprehensive review of IDE regulations.

 - Individuals requiring additional information about IDEs are encouraged to review §812 Subpart B; §812 Subpart C; §812.119 (disqualification of a clinical investigator); FDA Guidance for IRBs, Clinical Investigators, and Sponsors: Frequently Asked Questions About Medical Devices; or contact Research Integrity.